 Crystal has served as executive director of a statewide health advocacy organization, as vice president of a regional child advocacy organization, Partnership for Children, and recently as vice president of the management team for Swope Health Services and Swope Community Enterprises, a large community non-profit.
 She has also been the public relations manager for the 2nd largest physicians’ organization in the United States.
 Her successes in public policy and public relations include helping to secure significant funding for women’s health services, increasing funding for foster care families, increasing funding for children’s health programs and working on legislation concerning the child welfare system and the work of certified nurse practitioners.

 Crystal and her husband, Richard Speidel, are strong supporters of public schools and vital neighborhoods.
-Their son, Will, attends Foreign Language Academy in the Kansas City, Missouri, school district.
+Their son, Will, graduated from the Kansas City, Missouri, school district in 2018 and currently attends Drake University.
 Crystal is a graduate of Columbia College with a Bachelors of Arts degree in History and Government.
 She is active in many civic and political organizations in Jackson County and Missouri.